Global brands that invest in international SEO keyword research gain a major competitive advantage in reaching new markets.

 1. Keep relevancy in mind as you research

-First, look at your target markets and your industry.
-If you’re thinking, “I want to translate our keywords into Spanish,” ask what kind of Spanish.
+First, look at your target markets and industry.
+If you think, “I want to translate our keywords into Spanish,” ask what kind of Spanish.

 See also: Standard Spanish: How to broaden your reach across Spanish-speaking audiences